vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 ## Relation-based permissions for complete control

+**Relation-based** permissions offer a lot of power and flexibility when defining permissions.
+In general, the existence of **a special path from a node to the session user across multiple relations** determines whether an operation is allowed.

-Finally, the `AccessGroup` model acts as way to express **relation-based** permissions.
-These allow complete and granular access control and can even be used to define **access control lists or ACLs**.
-In this case, the `accessLevel` enum field with possible values `READ`, `UPDATE` and `DELETE` is used to control the access level.
+A typical example is that a document can only be accessed if the session user is in the collaborators relation of the document owner.
+In this article however, we're implementing an **access control list or ACL** using the `AccessGroup` type.
+The `accessLevel` enum field with possible values `READ`, `UPDATE` and `DELETE` is used to control the access level on documents for specific users.

+Access control lists are a common concept when defining authorization because they allow extreme granularity.

 ### Users with read access for a specific document can see it

-This is our first *relation-based* rule.

 #### Permission Parameters